Legislative Interns

 Harlan Fellows: Texas Legislative Internship

-The Gateway Legislative Internship Program provides an opportunity for two social sciences students to spend the spring semester assisting and supporting Texas representatives.
+The Gateway Legislative Internship Program provides selected social sciences students the opportunity to spend the spring semester assisting and supporting Texas representatives.
 The Legislative Internship is offered every odd year, while the Texas legislature is in session.
-Students will engage in an intensive semester-long opportunity with an elected member of the Texas legislature, where they can see up close and in depth how policy is made in Texas.
+Students will engage in an intensive semester-long opportunity with an elected member of the Texas legislature, where they can see up close and in-depth how policy is made in Texas.

-The internship requires relocation to Austin for the entire spring Texas legislative session (Odd years: early January - end of May) and students should be prepared to take online classes, or accept a temporary leave of absence from Rice.
-There is no course credit associated with the internship, however, selected students will be given a $4,000 stipend to cover expenses while in Austin.
+The internship requires relocation to Austin for the entire spring Texas legislative session (Odd years: early January - end of May).
+Students should be prepared to take online classes or accept a temporary leave of absence from Rice.
+There is no course credit associated with the internship, however, selected students will be given a $7,000 stipend to cover expenses while in Austin.

 All awards are considered taxable income and will be subject to annual IRS reporting.